US days away from hitting debt limit, sparking financial fight in Congress - NewsBreak

 WASHINGTON (NEXSTAR) — The Treasury Department is warning Congress that the U.S. is just days away from hitting the debt ceiling.
 That sets up a likely showdown as lawmakers decide how to raise the country’s debt limits.

 On Friday Treasury Secretary Janet Yellen announced the U.S. is set to hit its debt limit on Thursday, Jan.
-19.Five ways to prepare for an uncertain 2023 economy
+19.The U.S. debt ceiling, explained

 “America, over time, occasionally hits the debt ceiling because it’s like a credit card limit,” Congressman Steve Scalise said.